nixworks/public/news/2018/02/19/mount-sinabung-in-north-sumatra-indonesia-erupts-there-are-no-reports-of-injuries-or-fatalities.md

 ### [2018-02-19](/news/2018/02/19/index.md)

 ##### Mount Sinabung
-# Mount Sinabung in North Sumatra, Indonesia erupts.
+# Mount Sinabung in North Sumatra, Indonesia, erupts.
 There are no reports of injuries or fatalities.